Sylk0s/MC-Chatbridge/README.md

 Future plans:
 1) Make the whole project more user friendly
 2) Send messages to a web server and then have the discord bot grab them from there.
 This way, the bot can run on a seperate machine.
+3) Make the discord message look nicer
+4) Add in remote commands and chat back